-Stash is an Associate on the investing team at REMUS.
+Stash is on the investing team at REMUS.
 He focuses on early-stage investments in B2B software with a special focus on science-enabled companies.
 He also runs the Campus Fund and Campus Associate programs.

 Prior to joining Remus, Stash built his experience as an operator and technologist for over 3 years as CTO of a seed-stage genomics company enabling physicians to make data-driven healthcare decisions.
 There, he built the technical infrastructure and scaled the company to $3M in revenue.
 He also spent 3 years as a Co-Founder at Elix Incubator, a social impact incubator for student founders, where he partnered with a network of investors and mentors including the 1517 Fund (a Peter Thiel-backed VC firm) to support 21 portfolio companies.